Sales Literature Studio

 1.

 First, you may consider doubling down on content and running more expensive ads.
 More is always better, right?
 Of course not (and you know this), but desperate times lead to desperate measures.
 We’ve all been there.
 I’d like to suggest you rethink this strategy.
-When companies set content quotas, it always devolves to quick and dirty tactics.
-Today, that tactic is AI.

-There are many issues with using AI chatbots for marketing, and I could write for ages about how it kills creativity and innovation while quietly destroying how confident teams and customers are in your business—but I’ll save that for our conversations.
-For now it’s enough to say that the biggest problem with increasing content output with quick and dirty tactics like AI chatbots is that you won’t stand out, nor build trust.
+For now it’s enough to say that the biggest problem with massively increasing content output with quick and dirty tactics like AI chatbots is that you won’t stand out, nor build trust.
 Our collective attention as a society is already flooded with uninspiring content.

-Second, and perhaps more importantly, is that even if it did work for you, it would be massively inefficient.
+Another problem with this approach is that even if it did work for you, it is massively inefficient.
 If your content engine churns out “content noise” 24/7, but only delivers a percentage or two in ROI, is it really worth it?
-Your content and sales literature is supposed to grow your sales processes exponentially, not marginally.
-There are more effective strategies, I promise.
+The purpose of marketing content and sales literature is to grow your sales processes exponentially, not marginally.

 2.

 Second, you might think about hiring more sales staff.
-You have a functional model for selling face-to-face, so why not just keep investing in what works?
+Some B2B tech companies have a functional model for selling face-to-face, so why not just keep investing in what works?
 The logic is tempting, and it’s not a terrible strategy under certain conditions, but it’s a dangerous trap.
-The truth is that you will regret this strategy if your existing sales team doesn’t actually have a repeatable formula for success, or if your existing sales team is already the size of a small army.

 3.

-Unfortunately (or fortunately for you), that isn’t really the case.
-In fact, more features might actually make the problem worse, not better.
-As the product team adds new feature upon new feature to the existing product, the sales and marketing teams are still left trying to figure out how to explain it all, or who to explain it to.
-And it’s even harder than before.
+As the product team adds new feature upon new feature to the existing product, the sales and marketing teams are left more confused than ever, trying to figure out how to explain it all, or who to explain it to.
+You’re back to square one.
+Or even further back… To square zero.

 So what's the alternative?

 When you work with me, you get an objective and strategic partner who streamlines your company’s communications.
-You also get structures and principles to:
+And every single collaboration is tailored to your exact business.

 Your strategy and writing is 100% bespoke, as it should be.